 These are the settings used to test the Razer Hammerhead USB-C ANC.
 Our results are only valid when using this configuration.

 These headphones do an alright job of blocking out ambient noise.
-Even with their ANC on, they really struggle to reduce bass noise like bus engines.
-They're slightly better at reducing mid-range noise like ambient chatter as well as higher-pitched sounds like an AC unit, though.
+Even with their ANC on, they really struggle to reduce bass noise like bus engines, but they still perform better than the Razer Hammerhead True Wireless Pro.
+That said, they're slightly better at reducing mid-range noise like ambient chatter as well as higher-pitched sounds like an AC unit.
 Unfortunately, when using the ANC, some sounds in the high-mid to low-treble ranges sound louder and more amplified than with the ANC off.

 These headphones have good leakage performance.
 Most escaping audio is found in the treble range, so it may sound thin.
 If you listen to your music at a high volume, those around you may be able to hear it.